Child abuse victim

 Usual violence

-In cases of habitual violence resulting in death, the penalty may be up to 30 years criminal imprisonment.
+In case of habitual violence having caused death, the penalty may be up to 30 years criminal imprisonment.

 In cases of sexual violence